 Spain might be the reigning European and world champions at the moment but 'back in the day' la Furia Roja were struggling.
 Spain eventually reached the quarter-finals of Euro 2000 but two years earlier they had suffered a humiliating defeat.
 In their opening game of the qualification campaign on September 5, 1998 Cyprus defeat them 3-2 at home.
 The match also led to the departure of Javier Clemente from the Spain coaching role.

 Iceland 1-0 Russia (1998)

 Neither Russia nor Iceland could qualify for the Euro 2000 finals but the latter accomplished a great feat by defeating the former 1-0 at home in the qualifiers.
 They had held then world champions and eventual European champions France 1-1 at home in their opening game of the qualifiers and on October 14, 1998 got the better of Russia.
 Not a bad result for a nation as small as Iceland in terms of population.
 Furthermore, in 1991 Iceland had beaten Spain 2-0 in a Euro '92 qualifier.

 Albania 3-1 Russia, Georgia 1-0 Russia (2003)

-Russia made it through to the group stage of Euro 2004 but they almost didn't: they lost to two lowly placed European sides.
+Russia couldn't make it through to the group stage of Euro 2004 and this is why: they lost to two lowly placed European sides.
 On March 29, 2003 Albania hammered the Russians 3-1 and a month later on April 30 went down 1-0 to Georgia away from home.
 Russia finished second in that group behind Switzerland but that wasn't enough.